muesli/termenv/README.md

 // Show the cursor
 termenv.ShowCursor()

+// Move the cursor up a given number of lines termenv.CursorUp(n)

+// Move the cursor down a given number of lines termenv.CursorDown(n)

 // Move the cursor down a given number of lines and place it at the beginning
 // of the line
 termenv.CursorNextLine(n)